The random normal matrix model: insertion of a point charge: Introduction and main results

+The right hand side in \eqref{mop} has the asymptotic expansion, as $z\to\infty$: (Cf. \cite[eq.
+(4.7.4)]{GKMR}.)
+By contrast, the asymptotic in \cite[Theorem 4]{AS2} holds for all $\lambda>0$ (and for more general potentials) but gives less precise information when $\lambda>1/2$.

+If $c$ is negative, the inserted charge is attractive and $R=+\infty$ at the location of the charge, while if $c$ is positive, the inserted charge is repulsive and $R=0$ there.
+(See Figure 1 as well as Section \ref{sec5}).

+We note that the special case of Mittag-Leffler ensembles where $\lambda=k$ is an integer and $c=0$ was (except for the name) considered by Chau and Zaboronsky in \cite[Section 3]{CZ}.
+The limit kernel is there expressed in terms of a Kummer function $_1F_1$ rather than the Mittag-Leffler function $E_{1/k,1/k}$.
+The potential $Q=|\zeta|^{2\lambda}$ also appears in \cite{AB} under the name ``Freud potential''. \end{ex}

-To describe a limiting point field, we must determine the corresponding limiting kernel $L$, or, what amounts to the same thing, the correlation kernel $K$.
+To describe a limiting point field, we must determine the corresponding limiting kernel $L$ or, what amounts to the same thing, the correlation kernel $K$.
 Our next result, \textit{Ward's equation}, gives some general information about these kernels.
-Ward's equation is in fact an equation for the single object $R$.
-Namely, if $R$ is known, then the holomorphic kernel $L(z,w)$ is the unique Hermitian-entire continuation from the diagonal, of the function $L(z,z)=R(z)e^{V_0(z)}$.
-From this, we can define (at points where $R(z)\ne 0$) the \textit{Berezin kernel}
+To formulate this result we define (at points where $R(z)\ne 0$) the \textit{Berezin kernel}

 as well as the \textit{Cauchy transform}